See 10 stunning waterfalls at Silver Falls State Park in Oregon.

 Silver Falls State Park is worth visiting in all seasons, yet the waterfalls are most dramatic in winter and spring when water runoff is at its peak.

 There's also overnight lodging available at Silver Falls State Park in charming cabins and lodge rooms, and plenty of campsites.
 Alternatively you can stay nearby at the charming township of Silverton.

 Fees: A small day-use fee is required to visit the park.

 Stop by the rustic South Falls Lodge and Cafe built between 1940 to 1941, to purchase refreshments at the cafe and obtain a map of Silver Falls State Park.
-Don't forget to visit the popular swimming and picnic area at nearby Silver Creek.

 The South Falls Nature Store has a lovely selection of gifts, including books, field guides, local artworks, sweaters, soaps, games and cards.
 It was constructed in 1938, before the Lodge.

 The large lawned area has plenty of picnic tables and BBQ facilities.